MartinThoma/MartinThoma.github.io/_posts/2012-02-29-creating-pdf-forms-with-latex.md

 I've just stumbled across a full, working example how to create a html form within an LaTeX document.
 You can fill this form within your PDF-Reader.
 Here is the <a href='../images/2012/02/pdf-form.pdf'>example PDF-file</a>.

 It looks like this in Chromes PDF reader:
-{% caption align="aligncenter" width="421" caption="PDF LaTeX form in Chrome" url="../images/2012/02/pdf-latex-form-chrome.png" alt="PDF LaTeX form in Chrome" title="PDF LaTeX form in Chrome" height="279" class="size-full wp-image-16711" %}
+{% caption align="aligncenter" width="421" caption="PDF LaTeX form in Chrome" url="../images/2012/02/pdf-latex-form-chrome.png" alt="PDF LaTeX form in Chrome"  height="279" class="size-full wp-image-16711" %}

 {% highlight text %}\documentclass[a4paper,12pt]{article}
 \usepackage{amssymb} % needed for math